 Connected knowing and collaborative learning are basic to being well educated.
 The University structures interdisciplinary learning experiences throughout the curriculum to endow students with the ability to think in whole systems and to understand the interrelatedness of knowledge across disciplines.
 Emphasis is placed on the development of teamwork skills through collaborative opportunities.
-Overall, the University practices the art of collective learning and collaboration in governance, operations, and planning.
+Overall, the University practices the art of collective learning and collaboration in governance, operations, and planning implemented. assessment.
+Tradi 0 - 1 1